Barhop Buddy

 No knowledge of bars or drinks

-Wants to find somewhere with a younger crowd
+Wants to find a younger crowd

 End Goal